timothyhaminjo/Explainable-ICD9-Depression-Detection/README.md

 The system fine-tunes a clinical language model on ICU discharge summaries from the MIMIC-III dataset and integrates SHAP explanations to highlight which parts of the text contributed most to each prediction.

+# Objectives
+- Address misclassification and undercoding of depression (ICD9-311) in hospital discharge data
+- Reduce clinician burden
+- Enable explanability with SHAP, increasing trust and interpretability in real-world use
+- Explore potential integration with EHR systems

 # Dataset
 ## MIMIC-III Clinical Database